StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

 Resolutions
 ===========
-As is the case for the backgrounds, the resolutions block is also splot into two parts: a parameters block which defines the fittable parameters, and then the main Resolutions block which groups these as required into actual resolutions.
+As is the case for the backgrounds, the resolutions block is also split into two parts: a parameters block which defines the fittable parameters, and then the main Resolutions block which groups these as required into actual resolutions.
 The three types are:

 *   **Constant**: The default type.
 A resolutionParameter defines the width of a sliding Gaussian window convolution applied to the data.